WaqasSultani/AnomalyDetectionCVPR2018/README.md

 Here you can find Training/Testing Code for our anomaly Detection project which was published in Computer Vision and Pattern Recognition, CVPR 2018.

+The implementation is done on Keras version 1.1.0.

 Training_AnomalyDetecor_public.py is to Train Anomaly Detection Model